hosseinmd/react-signalr/readme.md

-# react-signalr Is a tools for using signalr socket in react/react-native apps
+# react-signalr Is a tools for using (signalR, Socket.io or WebSocket) socket in react/react-native apps

 [![NPM](https://nodei.co/npm/react-signalr.png)](https://nodei.co/npm/react-signalr/)